 Adaptation Displacement: Almost all the canon nowadays comes from the Filmation animated series, instead of the original pack-in mini-comics.
 Even the mini-comics themselves began adapting their own canon to fit with the cartoon.

 Alternate Character Interpretation: Is Webstor a Well-Intentioned Extremist who wants what's best for his race but still doesn't approve of them torturing prey, and seeks to rule Eternia to find a compromise, or just a power-mad villain who sees the world as a buffet?
-Is Whiplash a Nice Guy who was forced to team up with Kraal for his own purposes and genuinely regrets all those human sacrifices, or a black-hearted Complete Monster consumed by hatred for his damn brother?
+Is Whiplash a Nice Guy who was forced to team up with Kraal for his own purposes and genuinely regrets all those human sacrifices, or a black-hearted monster consumed by hatred for his damn brother?
 Is Beastman a Woobie whose intelligence was destroyed by Skeletor's torture, or an animal abusing Jerkass?
 Is Trap-Jaw a typical Snake Mountain dumbass, or the Only Sane Man who Skeletor horribly disfigured when he attempted a rebellion?

 Creator's Pet: Mighty Spector, the character created by Scott Neitlich for MOTU Classics.
 Also Whiplash, in the original series.
 He gets the most screen time of any second season villain in the Filmation cartoon, and arguably has the most developed character as well, next to Evil-Lyn and Skeletor of course.